amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise3.md

 **3.2 Create an App to Scale** <br/>

-1. We have already created a custom script that includes pre-installed **Nagix Server** with **index.js** web application.
+1. We have already created a custom script that includes pre-installed **Nginx Server** with **index.js** web application.
 Copy the below command and paste in cloud shell for downloading the custom file:<br/>

 ```
 wget https://raw.githubusercontent.com/SpektraSystems/Start-your-first-Linux-Virtual-Machine-on-Azure/master/cloud-init.yaml